Iraqi Ground Forces: 1948 Arab–Israeli War

 The Israeli preemptive offensive began on the night of 28 May and caught the Iraqis by surprise.
 The plan called for the Alexandroni Brigade to make a diversionary attack against Tulkarm, while the Golanis would drive south toward Jenin; holding the high ground to the north.
-Then, the Carmeli Brigade would exploit the success passing though the Golani's lines and seize the town itself.
+Then, the Carmeli Brigade would exploit the success passing through the Golani's lines and seize the town itself.
 The Golani attack to the north made good progress - despite the Alexandronis failing to execute their feint - and took a series of hills, villages and police posts en route to Nablus.
 The Iraqi defenders responded slowly and Israeli infantry repeatedly occupied key positions before Iraqi armoured car battalions arrived.
 The Golanis outmaneuvered the Iraqi forces in a series of skirmishes, outflanking and mauling them before they could retreat on multiple occasions.
 The Iraqis kept launching determined attacks against positions already occupied by the Israelis who, by then dug in, easily threw them back.
 The Israelis were now in a good position to assault Jenin.

 Iraqi reinforcements kept arriving north and when the Carmeli Brigade took over the spearhead of the Israeli attack, it began to run into them.
 An Iraqi brigade had fortified itself in the city by the time the Israelis reached Jenin on 3 June, and on the two hills dominating the city from the south.
 The Carmeli Brigade launched a clumsy frontal night assault but still managed to push off the Iraqis off both hills in a protracted battle.
 The next morning the Iraqis brought up fresh forces and counterattacked with a reinforced battalion, with artillery support and inaccurate (albeit helpful) airstrikes, that eventually retook the southwestern hill from the exhausted Israelis.
 A fierce battle developed for control of Jenin itself, and although in a continuous stalemate, the Iraqi commander kept feeding fresh troops into the fight until the Israelis concluded that holding the town was not worth the price in casualties and pulled back to the hills north of Jenin.
 They suffered heavy casualties in the Israeli attack on Jenin, but they managed to hold on to their positions and could absorb the losses.
 Overall, the Iraqi troops distinguished themselves at Jenin, even impressing their Israeli opponents.
 Active Iraqi involvement in the war effectively ended at this point.